Dedication to the

 The use and treatment of water resources is in accordance with legal standards and with the licenses and permits obtained in all our operations.

-Several investments are being made to improve the treatment systems, most notably, the construction of an effluent treatment system using activated sludge technology at the José Bonifácio/SP unit, which will contribute to reducing methane emissions in the effluent treatment process, our main source of Scope 1 emissions.
+Several investments are being made to improve the treatment systems, with highlight to the conclusion, in 2022, of the improvement works of the effluent treatment system with activated sludge technology at the José Bonifácio/SP unit, which will contribute to the reduction of methane emissions in the process, our main source of GHG emissions in scope 1.
 We are also investing in more sustainable methods of disposing of these effluents, such as fertigation systems.

 bg_Frame 1009

-In fertigation systems, the treated effluent is transported to neighboring rural properties where it is used for pasture irrigation.
-Among several environmental benefits are the preservation of water bodies and the decrease in the use of nitrogen-based fertilizers that emit greenhouse gases.
+In fertigation systems, the treated effluent is transported by pipe to neighboring rural properties where it is used for pasture irrigation.
+The process is monitored and measured by our technical and, among several environmental benefits are the preservation of water bodies and the decrease in the use of nitrogen-based fertilizers that emit greenhouse gases.
+In 2022, 37.7% of the volume of treated effluent, from Brazilian operations, was used in fertigation.

 Waste